MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

     [100.100.100.10]: PS C:\Users\Administrator\Documents>
     ```

-## Step 1: Identify the stamp version on your cluster
+## Step 1: Identify the stamp version on your system

-Before you discover the updates, make sure that the cluster was deployed using the Azure Stack HCI, version 23H2, software version 2310.
+Before you discover the updates, make sure that the system was deployed using the Azure Local, version 23H2, software version 2310.

-1. Make sure that you're connected to the cluster server using the deployment user account.
+1. Make sure that you're connected to the system machine using the deployment user account.
 Run the following command:

     ```powershell
     whoami
     ```

-2. To ensure that the cluster was deployed running Azure Stack HCI, version 23H2, run the following command on one of the servers of your cluster:
+2. To ensure that the system was deployed running Azure Local, version 23H2, run the following command on one of the machines of your system:

     ```powershell
     Get-StampInformation